Wright Medical Recalls Hip Replacement Units

 • Swelling in or near the hip joint

 In addition, metal-on-metal implants are known to cause metallosis.
 This is a condition caused by an excessive amount of metal particles in the blood.
 The FDA warns that metallosis can cause problems involving other parts of the body such as the heart, nerves, thyroid, and kidney, including:

 Patients with the Wright Medical™ CONSERVE® hip implant are facing an uncertain future.
 These implants were designed to last for over a decade, but many patients are having serious medical complications only 3 years after the hip replacement surgery.
 To date, there have been hundreds of adverse event reports submitted to the FDA reporting problems with Wright metal-on-metal hip implants.

-Designers, manufacturers, distributors and resellers of products and goods must be held accountable for the damage a defective product can cause to you, a family member or loved one.
+Designers, manufacturers, distributors, and resellers of products and goods must be held accountable for the damage a defective product can cause to you, a family member or a loved one.
 These are complicated cases and require the experienced representation of the attorneys at Graves McLain.

 Call Graves McLain, Serious Lawyers For Serious Injuries.
 An experienced attorney will review the details of your case and determine the best course of action.
-Contact us today at 539-777-1870, email us directly or request a free consultation online.
+Contact us today at 918-359-6600, email us directly, or request a free consultation online.

 There is No Attorneys Fee unless we Win Your Case.

 There is no charge for Graves McLain to review your case.
-If we represent you, we will handle your case on a contingent fees basis (calculated as a percentage of the recovery we obtain).
+If we represent you, we will handle your case on a contingent fee basis (calculated as a percentage of the recovery we obtain).
 Choosing a lawyer is an important decision.
-You should seek a law firm with substantial experience in successfully handling similar cases such as Medical Malpractice, Defective Medical Device and Product Liability cases.
+You should seek a law firm with substantial experience in successfully handling similar cases such as Medical Malpractice, Defective Medical Device, and Product Liability cases.

 Call Graves McLain, Serious Lawyers For Serious Injuries